StichtingFormulaZeroTeamDelft/H2Analyst/README.md

 - Restart Visual Studio and open the project to make sure all changes are applied correctly

 ### Finishing up
-Ater following these instruction verify that the everything is installed correctly by starting the project (**Ctrl+F5**)
+Ater following these steps verify that the everything is installed correctly by starting the project (**Ctrl+F5**).

+## Creating Installers
+To create an installer for a new release follow these steps:
+- Build the project in the release configuration
+- Run the **build_installer.bat** script in the **installer** folder

 ## Code Structure